UniHomes guide to

 1Massive student population

 With three major universities and over 80,000 students in Birmingham at any time, you won't be short of friends in the Second City.
-There's a comprehensive selection of courses and student accommodation of all shapes and sizes, with 1 and 2 bedroom flats in the city centre and larger student houses to the south and east of the city centre.
-Look for places in Selly Oak, Digbeth and Harborne if you want to find the best student homes.
+There's a comprehensive selection of courses and student accommodation of all shapes and sizes, with studios and two-bedroom flats in the city centre and larger student houses to the south and east of the city centre.
+Look for places in Selly Oak, Digbeth and Harborne to enhance your Birmingham student life.

 -